SourceForm/Calculator/README.md

 Simple JavaScript Calculator

 This is a basic JavaScript calculator application built using HTML, CSS, and JavaScript.
-It provides simple arithmetic calculations such as addition, subtraction, multiplication, and division.
+It provides simple arithmetic calculations such as addition, subtraction, multiplication, division exponents and root calculation.

 Features